MaksymAlokhin/MaksymAlokhin/README.md

 - 👋 Hi, I’m Maksym Alokhin from Ukraine
-- 👀 I’m interested in participating in volunteer projects
+- 👀 I’m interested in volunteer projects
 - 🌱 I’m currently learning programming at a university
 - 💞️ I’m looking for opportunities to collaborate on projects written in C#, ASP.NET Core with SQL Server, Angular
 - 📫 How to reach me: maksym.alokhin@protonmail.com